-Prepared final remarks by ILACP President Laura King, Chief of McHenry County Conservation District Police
+Prepared remarks by ILACP President Laura King, Chief of McHenry County Conservation District Police

 Annual Awards Banquet of the Illinois Association of Chiefs of Police